neroksi/tla_rater/README.md

 python scripts/inference_script.py --config_yaml_path scripts/params/demo_inference_params_db3s.yaml
 ````

-In the above command, we're using  `demo_inference_params_db3s.yaml` as config file.
+In the above command, we're using [demo_inference_params_db3s.yaml](/scripts/params/inference_params_db1l_db3l.yaml) as config file.
 This file is configured to use a lightweight model on a tiny subset of the test set for a quick demo.
-For full inference on the entire test set, please use ``inference_params_db1l_db3l.yaml`` instead.
-Running inference on the whole test set should take approximately 25 minutes (on a 50 GB A6000 GPU).
+For full inference on the entire test set, please use [inference_params_db1l_db3l.yaml](/scripts/params/inference_params_db1l_db3l.yaml) instead.
+Running inference on the whole test set should take approximately 25 minutes on a 50 GB A6000 GPU.
+If any issue (FileNotFound, CudaMemoryOverflow, ...), adjust the corresponding params in the config file (batch_size, file paths ...).

 The program should read the ``test.csv`` file from `$TEST_CSV_PATH` and save the predictions to `$SUB_CSV_SAVE_PATH`.
 For a real inference, please replace the demo yaml config by the right one (eg: [inference_params_db1l_db3l.yaml](/scripts/params/inference_params_db1l_db3l.yaml))

 **Notes:** Only two weights are used for the final inference : fold zero for ``deberta-v1-large`` and fold one for ``deberta-v3-large``.
-See instructins in the **training** section to reproduce these weights.
+See instructins in the [training section](#training) to reproduce these weights.

 ## 3. <a name="training"></a> Running the Training Script